TV Advertising – The complete guide

 Using the ITV regions is a great way to target specific geographic locations.
 Regional testing of a TV advertising campaign can be a cost effective way of trialing a new product or service to see how it performs.
 Once data is gathered from one region the TV campaign can be adjusted or tailored and expanded to other regions with prior knowledge of how it has already performed.
 Another way to use regional data is to generate adverts with differing calls to action.
 Each ITV region can run an advert with a unique phone number which allows sales data to be attributed to a specific region.

 Sky Adsmart is a platform used by Sky the satellite broadcaster.
 Sky have data on all their subscribers, this data is sourced from credit rating agencies and is quite granular, for example Sky can target subscribers by household affluence level, car ownership and the type of house they own.
 Postcode regions can also be targeted down to the first two letters of a postcode.
 Advertisers wanting to use the Adsmart platform choose from a range of targeting categories, these categories are then used to build a target audience.
 Adverts to be delivered to these viewers are downloaded to their Sky box overnight.
 The adverts are played into normal ad breaks with the viewer seeing some adverts specifically chosen to target them.
-Sky generate costs for running these adverts based on the criteria chosen, it is usually more expensive than traditional advertising on TV but has the benefit of being highly specific.
+Sky generate costs for running these adverts based on the criteria chosen, it is usually an expensive way to advertise on TV but has the benefit of being highly specific.

 Channel 4 have setup a commercial growth fund which it uses to invest in start-up companies looking for fast growth.
 The broadcaster uses the reach of TV to expand the startup’s user or customer base in return for an equity stake in the company.
 Channel 4 have already inked deals with brands such as Eve mattress who have advertised on C4 and C4’s video on demand platform.
 Similar schemes are run by broadcasters ITV and STV.